 As is often the case in a small town, Ovett doesn't have a public transportation system that people use for their commute.

-In terms of college education, Ovett is nearly on par with the US average for all cities of 21.84%: 20.74% of adults 25 and older in Ovett have a bachelor's degree or advanced degree.
+The percentage of adults in Ovett who are college-educated is close to the national average for all communities of 21.84%: 20.74% of the adults in Ovett have a bachelor's degree or advanced degree.

 The per capita income in Ovett in 2022 was $43,786, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,144 for a family of four.
 However, Ovett contains both very wealthy and poor people as well.